dobkeratops/compiler/README.md

 Quite early days.

 #### Long Term Goals:-

  * significant C++ subset resyntaxed
  * open-world polymorphism
  * add Rust/functional language inspired features
  * features for parallelism, GPGPU programming
- * a subset should make a passable embedded dynamic language (think of C++-&-Lua usecase)
+ * a subset should make a passable embedded dynamic language
+  * (think of 1 language to handle the C++-&-embedded-Lua usecase)

 Basically trying to combine everything I like from C++ & Rust, dropping what I dont like, plus what i've always missed.

 This could all be done as a fork of a C++ compiler, or as a fork of Rust.
 However neither community shares these specific goals and it is hard to make complex changes to existing projects - retrofitting 2way inference/openclasses to C++? or retrofitting adhoc-overloading to Rust? both go against the underlying design of either .

 Rust has many inspiring features but is a departure from C++ lacking features like function overloading that prevents representing existing C++ code;

 I beleive C++ can be 'fixed' and improved without straying so far,without sacrificing existing knowledge & code.

 Also I value performance+productivity over compile-time safety.
-You need to write tests for other reasons, so IMO productivity for *tests* is what yields working code... there is so much you still can't verify at compile time.
+You need to write tests for other reasons, so IMO productivity for *tests* is what yields working code... there is still so much you still can't verify at compile time.

 I beleive C++'s main 'curse' is the way "headers & classes interact", and the asymetry between functions and methods has always been frustrating.

 Other C++ flaws are acceptable due to its evolutionary path and need to represent low level code.

-Rust is too restrictive.
-Somewhere between the two is my perfect language.
+Rust is too restrictive, in particular I want to be able to think primarily in Functions & Structs - not classes,traits, or hierachical modules.
+So somewhere between the two is my perfect language.

-This is probably all way beyond a 1man project but I'll see how far I can get..
+This is probably all way beyond a 1man project but I'll see how far I can get.
+Perhaps I can just experiment and converge on whatever mainstream option is closest.

+#### project structure & info..

+ * 'main.cpp' contains the driver,'parser.cpp' builds the AST,
+ * 'node.h'=AST; implementations - eg'exprfndef.cpp' &'exprstructdef.cpp' 'exprOp.cpp
+ * 'semantics.cpp' & '::resolve()' methods do inference/overload resolving..
+ * 'codegen.cpp' encapsulates the output, called from node '::compile()' methods
+  * this is a hacky text output at the minute but does the job,
+  * maybe replaced with mutliple back ends...
+LLVM, C++ transpile..

+ * sorry for the range of coding styles here:
+  * I'm intending to transpile to self-host,
+  * so have been reluctant to dive into full "modern C++"
+  * still might want to eliminate dependance on C++ stdlib with simplified Vec<T>

 #### Goals In detail:-

  * Resyntax a significant subset of C++, in the spirit of SPECS;
   * should be possible to non-destructively translate a subset back & forth.
+  * to eliminate the risk of transitition
-  * allow use with established C++ libraries & sourcebases
+  * allow use with,& in, established C++ libraries & sourcebases
   * self host by translating own source, be mindful of c++ subset used to write this
   * context free grammar

  * graph like/relative module import:
   * any file in a project should work as the root for its own tests
+  * No committing to heirachical structure
    * dont need to commit to 'crate roots', change library granularity
    * relative namespace search (to avoid any absolute root), just warn about ambiguity
+   * overloading is,IMO, like 'tagging'. find more ways to leverage/improve that.

  * add alternate parser that can directly read subset of C++ headers ?
      (or adapt a rust community tool for C++ -> rust translation..)

- * compare with other projects ..
-'SugarCpp', .jai etc .. converge on whichever is closer to my ideal..
+ * compare with other projects, converge with whichever mainstream option is closer
+  * C++17,21.. of course..
+  * Rust
+  * D
+  * blows' ".jai" "language for games" etc
+  * 'SugarCpp',

- * Additional Features inspired by Rust & other languages:
+ * Features inspired by Rust & other languages:
   * 2 way inference
   * expression oriented syntax (including for-else loop).
   * ADTs (possibly implement as sugar for dynamic_cast<>?)